-Ripe Peach Popsicles — the next best thing to sinking your teeth into a fresh picked peach…let the juice dribble down your chin!
+Ripe Peach Popsicles are the next best thing to sinking your teeth into a fresh picked peach…let the juice dribble down your chin!

 This is part of a continuing mini series all about transforming fresh summer fruit into frosty popsicles.
 They contain no other ingredients but the ripe fruit, a touch of sugar, and a squeeze of lemon.
-My Cherry Popsicles were transcendent.
-So were my Whole Fruit Pops.
+My Cherry Lemonade Popsicles were transcendent.
+So were my Striped Juice Popsicles.
 These are no less.
 I’ve got at least one more installment coming up before I’ll let go of the bone — it’s just too much fun and they are so insanely tasty.

 Don’t you dare peel those peaches, the skin is where the vitamins, flavor, and bright bits of color come from.
 Chop them up, pile them in the food processor or blender, and puree.
 It’s kind of an obvious concept, I know, but honestly you can’t find this kind of thing at your local supermarket.
 You’ve got to make it yourself.
 Depending on my fruit I’ll add a touch of sugar and some lemon juice, but that’s it.
 If you’re serving adults, you can add some liqueur.
 There’s nothing better on a hot night.

-Mass produced fruit popsicles are mostly water and sugar, but these are made from pureed fruit and so they have nice texture to them as well as lots of nutritional value.
+Mass produced fruit popsicles are mostly water and sugar, along with food coloring and artificial flavorings.
+My popsicles are made from pureed fruit and so they have nice texture to them as well as lots of nutritional value.
 And don’t get me started on the flavor…they really do taste just like biting into a piece of fresh fruit.

 - juice of 1/2 lemon

 - 2 Tbsp sugar